 The route from Mandi – Manali – Rohtang Pass

-The shortest route from Delhi to Chandratal lake is from Manali side.
-It takes just one night stop at Manali from Delhi to reach this lake.
+The shortest route from Delhi to Chandratal Lake is from Manali side.
+It takes just one night to stop at Manali from Delhi to reach this Lake.
 The entire route is as follows:

 Delhi » Mandi » Kullu » Manali » Rohtang La (3978 Meters) » Gramphoo » Chattru » Battal » Chandratal

 Although the route from Mandi – Manali is the shortest route to Chandratal, it is a dangerous one too because it does not provide any acclimatization to your body.
 You sleep directly from less than 8000 feet to 14000 feet.
-By no means, your body can ever be acclimatized for such huge difference in altitude between two nights.
-Hence, the majority of people traveling to Chandratal lake from Manali does get hit with Acute Mountain Sickness symptoms.
+By no means, you can acclimatize your body for such a huge difference in altitude between two nights.
+Hence, the majority of people traveling to Chandratal Lake from Manali does get hit with Acute Mountain Sickness symptoms.

-Bhuntar Airport near Manali is approximately 180 km from Chandratal lake and is the nearest airport too.
+Bhuntar Airport near Manali is approximately 180 km from Chandratal Lake and is the nearest airport too.
 The other one being in Shimla is 375 km away.
 However, due to their small size, these airports have limited capacity and connectivity.
-Next major airport is Chandigarh Airport which 300 km from Manali and 112 km from Shimla.
+The next major airport is Chandigarh Airport which 300 km from Manali and 112 km from Shimla.

 Hence, Chandigarh is the best place to start the journey to Chandratal if you are flying from any other part of India than Delhi or other Northern states.